 Even on some mornings when I hit the gym, I put my workout clothes out before I go to bed.
 That way, it’ll save me a minute or two to pull it out after waking up.
 Also, it makes me think that I’m one step closer to waking out the door.
 I’ve had mornings where I planned to go to the gym, then I went back to bed shortly afterward.
 Many people have gone through that, and end not doing what they had planned the day before.

 While it may be convenient to keep your phone nearby, some people may use their phones much longer than expected.
 If you want to avoid distractions, put your phone in another room where you can’t easily reach it.
 I know this sounds crazy (for those who suffer from FOMO syndrome- Fear Of Missing Out), but can make a huge difference in saving time.
 In place of a phone, use an old-school alarm clock if you are used to an alarm clock app on your phone.

 If you need to have your phone on hand at all times, I suggest placing your phone on the opposite side of your room.
 For example, I live in a small apartment, so I put my phone on my desk before going to bed.
 It’s across from my bed and if my phone rings, I have to get up and grab it.
 So when the alarm clock app on my phone goes off, I have to walk to my desk to turn it off.
 It also benefits me to get my body moving around to kick off my day.
-I'm much less likely to feel the urge going back to bed if I start moving around first thing in the morning.
+I’m much less likely to feel the urge to go back to bed if I start moving around first thing in the morning.